Study Abroad and Consortium Study

 Students must be able to cover advance expenses (air fare, deposits, etc.) on their own.
 Loan funds will not be available to pay charges that are due in advance of the program.

 The best method for delivery of funds is to request that aid balances be direct deposited to your checking account.
-If you wish to exercise this option, please retrieve the Direct Deposit form and submit to the Bursar’s office for execution.
+If you wish to exercise this option, please complete the Direct Deposit form online through myolemiss.
 Do not write checks against anticipated deposits until you are certain that the funds have reached your checking account.

 Keep in mind that if you owe the Bursar any money, that amount will be paid out of your funds and you will receive only the difference between your current disbursement and your accounts receivable balance.